MySmartBorrowing

 College Choice

 College costs can range anywhere from $6,000 a year to $60,000.
-When you pick your college, research is key.
+Research is key when selecting your college.
 The more expensive the college is, the bigger the bill.
 And that doesn't always mean a better education for your desired career choice.
 So choose wisely.

-*Approximate net cost is generated by subtracting the average amount of federal, state/local government, or institutional grant or scholarship aid from the total cost of attendance.
+*Approximate net cost is generated by subtracting the average amount of federal, state and local government, or institutional grant or scholarship aid from the total cost of attendance.

 {COLLEGE TITLE}